Gravel Bike vs. Road Bike

 What is a Gravel Bike?

-Gravel bikes are designed similar to road bikes to tackle mixed surfaces.
-They’re prepared for multi-day journeys with the ability to carry the additional load.
-They are equipped with wider tires for stability, a drop bar to reduce the wind’s impact on the rider’s face, and maintain balance on the road.
+Gravel bikes are designed similarly to road bikes to tackle mixed surfaces.
+They’re prepared for multi-day journeys and can carry the additional load.
+They are equipped with wider tires for stability, a drop bar to reduce the wind’s impact on the rider’s face and maintain balance on the road.

 Features of Gravel Bike